Minimum Wage Exemptions & Overtime Exemptions Under the FLSA

 Certain employee groups are exempt from federal minimum wage requirements, but still require overtime pay for work performed in excess of a standard workweek.

-There are several types of employees that are exempt from overtime pay but not exempt from minimum wage requirements.
+There are several types of employees that are exempt from overtime pay and some that are partially exempt.
+These types of employees, however, are still eligible for minimum wage pay.

 Paying Minimum Wage and/or Overtime

-- Businesses that earn at least $500,000 annual gross volume of sales/business done
+- Businesses that earn at least $500,000 annual gross volume of sales or business done

-- Businesses that operate hospitals/institutions that care for the sick, aged, or mentally ill
+- Businesses that operate hospitals or institutions that care for the sick, elderly, or persons with mental illness

 - Schools and institutions of higher education (for-profit and some nonprofit)